lima-vm/lima/website/content/en/docs/config/network/_index.md

 ### vzNAT

 > **Warning**
-> "vz" mode is experimental
+> "vz" mode is experimental (will graduate from experimental in Lima v1.0)

 | ⚡ Requirement | Lima >= 0.14, macOS >= 13.0 |
 |-------------------|-----------------------------|